-RW: Today’s schizophrenics don’t usually have pellagra.
+RW: Today people diagnosed with schizophrenia don’t usually have pellagra.
 You believe some people have adrenochrome-pumping genes that make them need more B-3?

 H: Yes.
 Schizophrenics have excellent genes.
 I wish I had them.
 They hardly ever get cancer.
 Adrenochrome kills cancer cells; I think the gene is nature’s answer to the cancer pandemic.
 On the psychological side, they’re brilliant: artists, scientists, poets, philosophers.

 The problem is, we don’t feed these genes properly.
 If you have a million dollar car and you put water in the gas tank, is it going to perform very much for you?

 RW: Next, you started noticing vitamin treatments were helping arthritis, high cholesterol, cancer, child behaviour problems, senility…